Legaci (band)

 Legaci is a Filipino American R&B band from the San Francisco Bay Area, California.
-The current line-up consists of Micah Tolentino(keyboard, vocals), Chris Abad, Jason Atencion and Del Lazaro (guitar/keyboard/vocals).
+The current line-up consists of Micah Tolentino(keyboard, vocals), Jason Atencion, Chris Abad, and Del Lazaro (guitar/keyboard/vocals).
 Their dream was not only to succeed in the music industry, but to give Asian-Americans mainstream relevance.
 The band released their debut album Little Black Book in 2006 (under a different roster) and continued this momentum with release of Sessions-EP in 2008.

 Legaci rose to fame through their YouTube channel with over 140 thousand subscribers and 23 million views.
 Their cover of Justin Bieber's smash hit "Baby" caught the attention of Bieber and his manager Scooter Braun, and landed Legaci the opportunity to tour the world with the teen sensation as his official backing group.
 Bieber reserved a special acapella slot in each of his concerts for Legaci to showcase their talents.
 With Bieber, they performed in over 30 countries and approximately 300 cities.
 Legaci maintains over 37 thousand “likes” on Facebook and over 120 thousand combined followers on Twitter as of January 2013.